aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/relativehorizontalposition/_index.md

 ---
 title: Enum RelativeHorizontalPosition
 second_title: Aspose.Words for .NET API Reference
 description: Aspose.Words.Drawing.RelativeHorizontalPosition enum.
-Specifies to what the horizontal position of a shape or text frame is relative in C#
+Specifies to what the horizontal position of a shape or text frame is relative in C#.
 type: docs
 weight: 1060
 url: /net/aspose.words.drawing/relativehorizontalposition/